sudorandom/kmcd.dev/content/posts/2025/morse/index.md

 title: "Morse Code"
 slug: "morse"
 type: "posts"
-draft: true
 ---

 I'm continuing my journey into discovering more about older technology by making silly games.
 This time, I made a website that allows you to test your speed skills in the most useful skill ever!
 Morse code!
-Now you can test your skills with writing and interpreting morse code!
+Now you can test your skills in writing and interpreting morse code!
 And it even gives you your (likely abysmal) words per minute (wpm).
 (Plus, it's great practice for [Keep Talking and Nobody Explodes](https://keeptalkinggame.com/))

 Head over to [https://morse.kmcd.dev](https://morse.kmcd.dev) and try the [Morse Speed Typer](https://morse.kmcd.dev) today!
 And if you need to brush up on your skills, check out the [learning page](https://morse.kmcd.dev/learn).